 5. The Bouquet Toss

 Another expected moment at a wedding is when the bride throws her bouquet to a crowd of single women, apparently giving whoever catches it good luck in finding love.
 While this can be a fun, competitive moment, many brides are nixing this tradition from their wedding and finding a more modern action to fill the void.
 Instead of including a bouquet toss in your wedding, you can separate the flowers in your bouquet and hand them out to your loved ones, give the full bouquet to your grandmother or another important person, or forget the flowers in general and invite all the women, whether single or not, to the dance floor to have a more all-inclusive moment with your girlfriends.

 No matter how you decide to structure your wedding, The Mackey House staff is here to help you throw a beautiful wedding.
+We hope that these tips on how to modernize classic wedding traditions helped you with your planning process.
 We work closely with brides’ wedding planners to make sure that everything is in place and ready to go, whether you need space for a full dessert bar or are planning on switching up any other traditions.
 We also welcome your own vendors, caterers, and more, so your wedding can be completely customizable.
 For more information on our wedding venue in Savannah, Georgia, click here!